 Simvastatin belongs to a group of medicines known as HMG-CoA reductase inhibitors.
 HMG-CoA reductase is a liver enzyme, which is involved in the production of cholesterol.
 Medications such as simvastatin block the action of this enzyme, which means that less “bad” LDL cholesterol is produced.
 As a result, your blood cholesterol levels are lowered, which is thought to reduce dangerous complications such as stroke and heart attack.
 Simvastatin also reduces blood levels of other blood fats (for example a type of blood fat called triglycerides ).

-In addition to taking simvastatin, you must follow a cholesterol lowering diet.
+In addition to taking simvastatin, you must follow a low cholesterol diet .
 Your GP will advise you on how to plan your meals and reduce your intake of cholesterol and saturated fats.

 You must not stop taking Simvastatin tablets without consulting your doctor first.
 If you stop taking Simvastatin, your blood cholesterol levels are likely to increase.
 This puts you at risk of heart problems and stroke.